shaik1002/biggitlabbomb/doc/user/project/merge_requests/conflicts.md

 ### From the command line

-While you can resolve most conflicts through the GitLab user interface, some are too complex.
+While most conflicts can be resolved through the GitLab user interface, some are too complex.
 Complex conflicts are best fixed locally, from the command line, to give you the most control over each change.